PCL Injuries: Never simple, and not to be ignored

 Today we understand that the PCL can sometimes be repaired.
 This is done with sutures anchored to the bone (when partially torn) or reconstructed with donor tissues when completely ruptured.
 The best repairs and reconstructions are those done immediately after the injury when the tissues are fresh and the joint is not further stretched out.
 What is new is that the insertions of the PCL extend over such a wide area that it has become mandatory to use large tissue replacements to get an optimum result.
 The more collagen and the thicker the tissue used in these insertions, the better.
 And the sooner the better, as over time the PCL tissues scar down and the supporting structures become stretched out.

-Our donor tissues are now pre-loaded with anabolic growth factors from both concentrated blood (PRP) and from amniotic tissues containing stem cells and growth factors at the time of implantation.
+Our donor tissues are now pre-loaded with anabolic growth factors from both concentrated blood (PRP) and from amniotic tissues containing growth factors at the time of implantation.
 It is believed that by boosting the early healing response the thick replacement tissues may heal faster, though the definitive data is not yet in.

 But it has also become clear that a PCL injury is rarely an isolated injury.
 To put enough force on the knee joint to rupture this key structure, other supporting ligaments and tissues often give way.
 We rarely see a torn PCL without an injury to the corners of the knee.
 These typically occur in the posterolateral corner which, if ignored, leaves the patient with only a partially functioning knee.
 Meniscus tissues are also frequently torn with the PCL and are best treated with an immediate suture repair.
 Left alone they become more degenerated and less repairable.